Chakra Masbahas

 Above all, our bodies are our most sacred vessels of communication.
 The rest is secondary.

-Before I sell a stone, I spend a long time wearing it myself to fully understand its affect and energy.
+Before I sell a stone, I spend a long time with it myself to fully understand its affect and energy.
 Through touch and time, I begin to develop a deep relationship with the stone and its qualities.
 I also begin to witness the way it begins to nudge my life, my decisions, or my attention in a specific direction that is deeply felt but difficult to convey in language.

 Each stone has a very particular and sensitive energy, and for this reason, we have to move carefully in the way we mix (or don’t mix) them together.
 Of course, the power I am referring to is assigned to them by the divine, so to honor their healing and clarifying qualities does not mean this is done separately or in contradiction with God, as some believe.
 Just as herbs are honored as God’s natural medicine, so too are the stones that deliver into our lives this divine presence in all its variety.